jtquach1/mbta_bus_ridership_trends/README.md

 As for the similarity in time frames for inbound and outbound activity, I might deduce that the same stop may have different buses at a given time, so a person may get off a bus and get on a different one.
 However, whether a person goes inbound or outbound does not necessarily indicate whether they are going to work and going back home, as people may either live far from Boston or close to Boston.
 I might assume that those who live toward the south must go inbound to get to work, whereas those who live toward the north must go outbound to get to work; inbound and outbound depends on what direction a person is coming from.

 #### What streets and stations are the most popular for boardings and alightings?
 Here, we observe the top 25 most popular streets and stations in terms of average boardings and alightings.
 The independent variable was the name of each location type and the dependent variable was average boardings or alightings.
 The purpose of this observation is to get a sense of the busiest locations for any given day, instead of just at rush hour (peak ridership times).
 This is because the data set used for this subquestion is for that of a composite day rather than for a given time interval and stop.
 The locations, which were internally represented as “streets” in R, were obtained by taking the first street name out of a stop name with the following format: “STREET 1” separated by an @, OPP, OPPOSITE, and -, next to STREET 2.
 For instance, “WASHINGTON ST” would be parsed from a string like “WASHINGTON ST OPP RUGGLES ST”.
 I used additional delimiters to help with merging “duplicate” locations, such as two busways found at the same station.
+This analysis uses the Bus Stop Composite Day data.

 ```R
 # Get vectors (street1, street2) separated by @,-,OPP,OPPOSITE